jeremyDudo/TIRP_steel_lib/README.md

 This repo is a compilation of refined scripts that I have helped write in order for painless yet transparent code to be written and read, to allow the science to be focused on instead of coding.

+## For experiments:
+run.py

+## Nitty-Gritty Python:
+every other .py file

 ## Note: This is written on and for my Macbook, so filenames and foldering might need tweaks

 ## Two databases are currently not included b/c copyright fears, so the only tests that can be run are the printability and stable_del_ferrite